Publication & Editorial Policy

 AIMS AND SCOPE

-Journal of Pharmacovigilance & Drug Safety is a peer-reviewed open-access international multidisciplinary medical research journal that publishes original research work in the form of Full Length Papers, Review Articles, Case Reports, Letter to Editor, Short communications, Drug Updates in all major disciplines of Basic, Clinical Medicine, Surgery and BioMedical Sciences.
-The journal is printed Four times a year (quarterly).
+Journal of Pharmacovigilance and Drug Safety is a peer-reviewed open-access international medical research journal that publishes original research work in the form of Full Length Papers, Review Articles, Case Reports, Letter to Editor, Short communications, Drug Updates.
+The journal is printed Two times a year.
 The language of the journal is English.

 All the articles are available in PDF format on our website (www.journalofsopi.com) and can be downloaded free of charge.

-Journal of Pharmacovigilance & Drug Safety believes that quality and ethical research and publication will lead to the progress of medical sciences and healthcare worldwide.
+Journal of Pharmacovigilance annd Drug Safety believes that quality and ethical research and publication will lead to the progress of medical sciences and healthcare worldwide.

 In accordance with the journal's policy, an approval of research protocols by an ethics committee in accordance with international agreements “WMA Declaration of Helsinki - Ethical Principles for Medical Research Involving Human Subjects (last updated: October 2013, Fortaleza, Brazil)” , "Guide for the care and use of laboratory animals (8th edition, 2011)" and/or “International Guiding Principles for Biomedical Research Involving Animals (2012)” is required for all experimental, clinical and drug trial studies.
 For articles concerning experimental research on humans, a statement should be included that shows informed consent of patients and volunteers was obtained following a detailed explanation of the procedures that they may undergo.
 The journal may request a copy of the Ethics Committee Approval received from the relevant authority.
 Informed consent must also be obtained for case reports.